nickalreadyinuse/alpinefaction/README.md

 -----
 Most important:
 * Fixes for critical security vulnerabilities
+* Direct3D 11 renderer
+* Brand new `King of the Hill` multiplayer game type
 * Multiplayer level auto-downloader (using API at https://autodl.factionfiles.com)
 * Fix for infamous submarine explosion bug (and other FPS-related issues)
-* Checkpoint autosaves (at the start of each level)
+* Checkpoint autosaves at the start of each level
 * Fully integrated in-game achievements system
 * Optional account linking with `FactionFiles.com` to support achievement tracking and in-game level rating
 * Access to `Install with Alpine Faction` on `FactionFiles.com` to streamline custom level and mod installation